(This post includes a printable fridge sheet.)

 Acknowledging your kid’s feelings does not mean you agree with them.
 Whatever is going on is important to them — that’s the train they are on.
 And by noticing their train, by talking about their body actions and their feelings, you are teaching them something called “emotional intelligence.”

-Emotional intelligence is the ability to give names to the feelings we are having.
-Paying attention to how our body feels give us clues to our feelings.
-Doing these two simple things helps us to feel our feelings (instead of stuff them down) and it gets us back into rational thinking.
+Emotional intelligence is the ability to give names to the feelings we’re having while maintaining composure.
+Paying attention to how our body feels give us clues to our feelings (such as feeling a lump in your throat when you’re sad).
+Emotional intelligence helps us feel our feelings (instead of stuff them down) and it gets us back into rational thinking so then we can solve problems with more ease.

 One of the joys of emotional intelligence is that you also can learn to recognize good feelings.
 When your child’s happy or proud, notice what their body’s doing and name their feelings too: “You’re smiling and jumping around.
 You feel happy, excited and proud.”